 Easy Chicken Tostadas are perfect for a busy weeknight.
-This chicken tostada recipe is done in about 20 minutes!
+This fast spin on chicken tostadas is done in about 20 minutes!

 If given the choice of one type of restaurant to go to until the end of time, I would without a doubt pick something from south of the border.
 I love ordering tacos, nachos, and margaritas.
 Give me baskets upon baskets of tortilla chips with cups of salsa.
 I want it all.